alexw16/gridnet/README.md

 3. ```atac_filter_peak_percent```: minimum proportion of cells a peak is accessible to be considered in a candidate peak-gene pair (default: 0.1% of cells)

 ### Multimodal Single-Cell Data (RNA-seq + ATAC-seq): Detailed
-For users seeking greater control over the various pre-processing and analysis steps for single-cell multimodal data, we include here a step-by-step description for each key function.
+For users seeking greater control over the various pre-processing and analysis steps for single-cell multimodal data, we include here the key steps that lead up to using GrID-Net on this data.
 1. Data pre-processing: count normalization and log(1+x) transformation
 ```python
 preprocess_multimodal(rna_adata,atac_adata)
 ```
-2. Determining candidate peak-gene pairs: identify all peak-gene pairs to be evaluated based on the genomic distance between a peak and the TSS of a gene
+2. Determining candidate peak-gene pairs: identify all peak-gene pairs to be evaluated based on the genomic distance between a peak and the TSS of a gene.
+Outputs a DataFrame containing the candidate peak-gene pairs.
 ```python
 candidates_df = identify_all_peak_gene_link_candidates(rna_adata,atac_adata,distance_thresh=1e6)
 ```